anfelopera/anfelopera.github.io/teaching/README.md

   * Cross-validation
 - Linear models
   * Linear and logistic regression
-  * Regularized regression method (LASSO - RIDGE - Elastic Net)
+  * Regularized regression methods (LASSO - RIDGE - Elastic Net)
-  * Partial least squares regression
+  * Partial least squares
 - Unsupervised learning methods
   * k-means
+  * Gaussian mixture models
   * Principal component analysis (PCA)
-  * Gaussian mixture models

 The courses are taught in French and they are currently in progress.